salpida-foundation/sal-meter-competition/docs/04_faq_extended_en.md

 # Frequently Asked Questions (Extended FAQ)

-This document answers common questions about the Sal-Meter Open Competition.
+This document addresses common questions about the Sal-Meter Open Competition.
-It is also intentionally designed to clarify **who this competition is for — and who it is not for**.
+It is intentionally written to clarify **who should participate — and who should not**.

-If any concern below is decisive for your participation, **Track C is the recommended default entry point**.
+If any answer below creates hesitation, negotiation intent, or discomfort,
+**Track C is the appropriate default entry point.**

 ---